-During the creation of this NP, there have been three significant changes:
+During the creation of this NP, there have been two significant changes:

 1. A realignment of boundaries.
-In particular, the creation of a new civil parish for the urban extension to Aylesbury that is Kingsbrook and a separate parish identity for Broughton hamlet, which both took effect in May 2020.
-The SG took advice on how to proceed in this situation, from AVDC and Planning Aid England, with the conclusion that the originally designated NA still stood for the purpose of the NP.
+In particular, the creation of a new civil parish for Kingsbrook and a parish meeting for Broughton hamlet, which both took effect in May 2020.
+The Steering Group took advice on how to proceed in this situation, from AVDC and Planning Aid England, with the conclusion that the originally designated NA still stands for the purpose of this NP.
 The map below indicates the new Parish boundaries within the NA.